Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (137 total, 1.1 per game).
+- Padres pitchers combine to allow 137 home runs (1.1 per game), the 10th-fewest in the league.

+- Waldron makes his first start of the season for the Padres.

 © 2023 Data Skrive.
 All rights reserved.